-In terms of art, negative space refers to the areas in between the main visual elements of a piece.
-But it’s more than just the “blank” or “empty” part of an image.
+In terms of art, negative space refers to the areas between the main visual elements of a piece.
+But it’s much more than just an image’s “blank” or “empty” parts.
 Negative space often tells a story of its own.
 An artist can use it intentionally to add contrast and dimensionality to their work.

 Life works much the same way.

-There are the big elements that draw our attention.
-There are the big pieces — the major wins and crushing defeats.
-All the things we need to get done, want to get done, and wish we could be doing instead.
+There are the prominent elements that draw our attention.
+These are the most immediately visible pieces — the major wins and crushing defeats.
+All the things we need to get done, want to get done and wish we could be doing instead.